 Kids love the idea of exploring outer space, so today, I am going to show you how to make galaxy slime with kids.
 Homemade slime is awesome to play with, and even easier to make than you think!
 Just follow our simple galaxy slime recipe below to get started.

-This is a great question and adds a whole other element to our slime!
-We did some research of what galaxies might look like on Google!
+This is a great question and adds another element to our slime!
+We did some research of what galaxies might look like!

-A galaxy is a collection of billions of stars, dust and gases held together by gravitational forces.
-The earth and the rest of the solar system, is all part of the Milky Way Galaxy.
+A galaxy is a collection of billions of stars, dust, and gases held together by gravitational forces.
+The earth and the rest of the solar system are all part of the Milky Way Galaxy.

 YOU MAY ALSO LIKE: Space Activities For Kids